ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

 For our example, we will first generate a helper script that will allow our individual crop sowing and harvesting *manager* scripts to enforce the desired crop sequencing rules.
 The overall purpose of the helper script is:

-- To remember the two most recently grown crops (no matter which *sowHarvest_* script initiated them).
+- To remember the two most recently harvestedd crops (no matter which *sowHarvest_[Crop]* script initiated them).
 - To decide which next crop is allowed to be sown based on the previous plot history (cereal vs. legume).
 - To record the crop history after each harvest.

-Besides defining variables to keep track of the last two grown crops, the helper script does not schedule sowing or harvesting directly.
+Besides defining variables to keep track of the last two harvested crops, the helper script does not schedule sowing or harvesting directly.
-Instead, this continues to be carried out by the various *sowHarvest_* scripts that rely on ``CropSequenceEnforcer`` as a utility model.
+Instead, this continues to be carried out by the various *sowHarvest_[Crop]* scripts that rely on ``CropSequenceEnforcer`` as a utility model.

-As first step, please rename the default *Manager* node to ``CropSequenceEnforcer``.
-Next, let us review the "using directives":
+As first step, let us review the *using directives*:
 Usually, it is a good idea to keep all the standard *using directives* provided in the default *manager* script.
 After all, we usually do not know at the start from which of the most widely used namespaces we will need to access classes and methods.
 For our current purpose instead, we know that we will generate a very simple and reduced helper script